 Biography

-Aaron Dolman is a drummer, composer and bandleader born and based in Montréal who has established himself as an imaginative and distinctive voice in the city's creative music scene.
+Aaron Dolman (he/him) is a drummer, composer and bandleader born and based in Tiohtià:ke/Montréal who has emerged as a distinct and imaginative voice in the city's creative music scene.

-Aaron leads the unique trio Dolman/Rossy/Jobin, in which he is joined by vocalists Sarah Rossy and Eugénie Jobin.
-The group's first album, Are You Here to Help?, was released in March of 2022 and premiered at the OFF Festival de Jazz de Montréal, for which the group won the François-Marcaurelle Award.
+Aaron leads the unique trio, Aaron Dolman's Here to Help, in which he is joined by two vocalists: Sarah Rossy and Eugénie Jobin.
+The group's first album, Are You Here to Help?, was released in March of 2022 and premiered with a concert at the OFF Festival de Jazz de Montréal for which the group won the François-Marcaurelle Award.
 The album is a journey into the primordially evocative quality of drums and the human voice—brought into sharp focus by the group’s strikingly minimalistic instrumentation.
 Aaron’s compositions and lyrics blur the line between notated and improvised music, and probe the expressive power of giving and taking Space.
 In his own words: “This is music about Space.
 The space between each note, each word, each breath.
 Between what was, what is, and what could be.
 The gentle potency of silence.
 This is music about the spaces that hold the ones we love and that are left empty when they are lost.”
 LISTEN to the album or WATCH the album trailer to learn more about the project.
-Dolman/Rossy/Jobin's EPK can be found HERE.
+The group's EPK can be found HERE.

 Aaron's debut album, Nostalgia and Other Fantasies, was released in November of 2019.
 Inspired by the feelings of nostalgia that are stirred up when sifting through old family photos or driving through the Canadian prairies, Aaron weaves together two of his great musical loves—Folk and Jazz—to create songs that sway between evocative melodies, engaging improvisations and delicate soundscapes.
 The album features his 5-piece chamber-folk ensemble, which includes Caitlin Smith on viola, Zacharie Bachand and Marcus Savard-Lowry on acoustic and electric guitars, and Mathieu McConnell on bass.
 LISTEN to the album or WATCH the album trailer.